-Our board of directors met four times during 2017.
-All incumbent directors attended at least 75% of the aggregate meetings of the board of directors and of board committees on which they served during the time they were serving as a director or committee member, as applicable.
+Our board of directors met four times during 2018.
+All incumbent directors attended at least 75% of the aggregate meetings of the board of directors and of board committees on which they served during the time they were serving as a director or committee member, as applicable, other than Ms. Walden.
 We have adopted a formal policy on director attendance at annual meetings of stockholders, which states that each director is strongly encouraged to attend such meetings, unless attendance is precluded by health or other significant personal matters.
-Seven of our twelve then-current directors attended our 2017 annual meeting of stockholders.
+Nine of our twelve then-current directors attended our 2018 annual meeting of stockholders.